mozilla/GSOC2020/APPLICATION-GUIDE.md

 always want to be open to new contributors - we also don't want to treat GSOC acceptance as a prize you might win if you volunteer hard enough.
-You are always welcome to download our code and learn about our teams, produtrs and build processes but as a participant the best approach is to use what you learn to inform an excellent GSOC proposal, not to think that you need to rack up "points" in order to be considered.
+You are always welcome to download our code and learn about our teams, products and build processes but as a participant the best approach is to use what you learn to inform an excellent GSOC proposal, not to think that you need to rack up "points" in order to be considered.